What Are the Best Districts in Tokyo?

 Getting Around Tokyo

 As you prepare your list of where to go in Tokyo and plan your itinerary, make sure you know how to get around this incredible city.
-A reliable car service can save you time and trouble and will come as a breath of fresh air.
+A private taxi service can save you time and trouble and will come as a breath of fresh air.
 Especially for those who don’t wish to waste any time getting lost.